fortitudeman/ProAge-python-php-jquery-/README.md

 ### Deployment instructions ###

 * MySQL server: create a MySQL server.
-It may not be used until all websites / agencies have finished migrating.
+It may not be used until all websites / agencies have finished migrating (including DNS changes propagated).

 * Test website: